ligolang/ligo-koans/README.md

 - [ ] [VS Code](https://code.visualstudio.com/download) : as text editor
 - [ ] [ligo](https://ligolang.org/docs/intro/installation/) : high level language that's transpile to michelson low level language and provide lot of development support for Tezos

+Then after you can perform a git clone of `https://github.com/ligolang/ligo-koans`

 # What's a Koan

 A koans are essentially a simple problem where programmer is asked to